domschl/python-mchess/mchess/magic-board.md

-# Magic Chessboard Communications Protocol - Dave Woodfield 25/10/17
+# ChessLink: Magic Chessboard Communications Protocol

+Version: _Dave Woodfield 25/10/17_

 Data transfer to/from the Magic Chessboard (MB) will be at 38400 baud, odd parity, 7 bit, 1 stop.
 All data is printable ASCII.
 All data strings are terminated in a block-parity check character.